 The Southern aspect of the cathedral opens to the Plaza de Platerías.
 Attendees of mass use this entrance to enter and exit through the cross nave and the Puerta de Platerías (Silversmith's Door).

-Close-up of the Puerta de Platarías, shows the only remaining Romanesque façade from the 11th century, below and the south portal to the cathedral.
+The close-up below, of the Puerta de Platarías, shows the only remaining Romanesque façade from the 11th century, and is the south portal to the cathedral.

 The opposite side of the plaza, looking from the cathedral steps toward the fountain of horses.
 These lovely old buildings frame the square.